On the Arbitrary-Oriented Object Detection: Classification based Approaches Revisited: Experiments

 \subsection{Ablation Study}

+\textbf{Comparison of classification and regression.} Table \ref{tab:angle_pred} compares four different angle prediction methods on DOTA-v1.0 validation set, two of which are based on regression and the other two are via classification.
+Among them, the indirect regression (\textbf{Reg.$^*$}) is a relatively simple way to eliminate boundary problem, so it has a better performance than the direct regression (\textbf{Reg.}).
+In contrast, the classification-based prediction methods CSL, BCL and GCL outperform, achieving 35.04\%, 36.71\% and 36.34\% on the DOTA-v1.0 validation set, respectively.

-\textbf{Comparison of four window functions.} Table \ref{table:ablation_window_func} shows the performance comparison of the four window functions on the DOTA dataset.
+\textbf{Comparison of four window functions in CSL method.} Table \ref{table:ablation_window_func} shows the performance comparison of the four window functions on the DOTA-v1.0 dataset.
 It also details the accuracy of the five categories with larger aspect ratio and more border cases in the dataset.
 We believe that these categories can better reflect the advantages of our method.
 In general, the Gaussian window function performs best, while the pulse function performs worst because it has not learned any orientation and scale information.
 Figures \ref{fig:csl-pulse}-\ref{fig:csl-gauss-180} show the visualization of the four window functions.
-According to Figure \ref{fig:csl-gauss-180}-\ref{fig:csl-gauss-90}, the $180^\circ$-CSL-based method obviously has better boundary prediction due to the EoE problem still exists in the $90^\circ$-CSL-based method.
-The visualization results in Figure \ref{fig:win_func_vis} are consistent with the data analysis results in Table \ref{table:ablation_window_func}.
+According to Figure \ref{fig:csl-gauss-180} and Figure \ref{fig:csl-gauss-90}, the $180^\circ$-CSL-based protocol obviously has better boundary prediction due to the EoE problem still exists in the $90^\circ$-CSL-based protocol.
+Figure \ref{fig:win_func_vis} shows the consistent results with the those in Table \ref{table:ablation_window_func}.